 The staff of the Post is pleased to announce the winner of the Jul/Aug Limerick Laughs Contest, Karen Davis of Camden, Arkansas!
-For her poem describing the picture to the left, Karen wins $100—and our gratitude for a job well done.
+For her poem describing the picture to the left, Karen wins a cash prize—and our gratitude for a job well done.
 If you’d like to enter the Limerick Laughs Contest for our Nov/Dec issue, you can submit your limerick via the entry form here.
 Now, without further ado, here is Karen’s masterpiece:

 While Big Mike was getting a tan